-This week, Ropes & Gray attorneys guided clients through transactions in the health care, biopharmaceutical and sports sectors; provided commentary on key developments in health care and corporate litigation; and launched a new podcast series featuring women professionals.
+This week, Ropes & Gray attorneys guided clients through transactions in the health care, biopharmaceutical and sports sectors; and provided commentary on key developments in health care and corporate litigation.
 The firm also continued to counsel clients on legal developments and best practices related to the coronavirus pandemic.
 Here’s a summary of the week’s highlights:

 - Ropes & Gray advised clients on transactions in the health care, biopharmaceutical and sports industries: